MFloru/Bacchus-R1/Contents Industry Analysis/Industry Analysis Report.md

 ###Law
 ####Current legislation in the main markets for mealworm flour (food safety) PLUS impossibility to rear them on waste at the moment
 ####prospects on legislation for mealworm flour
+####danger of people who will sue insects in a lawsuit, find a relevant case

 ###Technology